Offer in Compromise Negotiation (OIC)

 Negotiating & Procuring Offer In Compromise (OIC) Deals That Can Dramatically Reduce The Amount You Owe.
 We Handle Everything.

 The answer is maybe—there are proven and effective ways to substantially reduce your tax liability, and there is no question that you should pursue them if you qualify.
 The solution they are most often referring to is called an Offer in Compromise.
-Offer in Compromise (OIC) programs allow you to pay the IRS, and in some states, a lump sum to settle your tax burden.
+Offer in Compromise (OIC) programs allow you to pay the IRS, and in some states like Michigan, a lump sum to settle your tax burden.
 Upon acceptance and payment of your Offer, all applicable tax liens are removed, and you can move on with your life.